 It can be diffused, as well as applied topically to the skin with carrier oils.
-Many people love this oil for it's calming aromas, to ease stress and anxiety symptoms.
-It has also long been used for stimulating the immune system, or cosmetically to reduce or eliminate surface bacteria from the skin.
+Many love this oil for it’s calming aromas, to ease stress and anxiety symptoms.
+It’s also been suggestive for use in stimulating the immune system, and cosmetically, to reduce or eliminate surface bacteria from the skin.

 Main Components of Frankincense

 Some studies have suggested extracts are able to reduce redness and irritation to the skin.
 Furthermore, as well helping to produce an even skin tone.
 It has been used for things such as bruises and infected sores.

 Their is also potential for these oils to have a soothing property on irritated skin.
 The main reason for this is the “steroid-like” structure in Boswellic acid compounds.

 However, it seems clear more large scale studies are needed to further support these findings.

 b.
 Potential for Bowel and Gut Health Support?